'The gift of a cow is truly regarded as a superior gift. Cows, by yielding milk, rescue all the worlds from calamity.

 As we smiled at each other, a feeling of graciousness spread over our small group.

-Ram had freely given more than what was asked for.
 He had given a 'gift', a sharing, a demonstration of abundance.

-The box of sweets that Ram gave me to give to the seller symbolized the 'rasa' or taste of life lived rightly.
+The box of sweets that Ram gave me to give to the seller

 The extra offerings were the sweet taste of a life lived in this truth.

-The insistence that I be the one to literally 'hand over' the gifts was a gift that Ram gave to me.
+The insistence that I would be the one to literally 'hand over' the gifts

 Ram with baby calf that I bought for him as a gift

-(I was reminded of how a young child in a Jewish family of a hundred years ago was first taught his 'ABC's.
+I was reminded of how a young child in a Jewish family of a hundred years ago

-The Rabbi brought with him a box of sweets and upon the correct pronunciation of each letter by the child, gave him a sweet.
+and upon the correct pronunciation of each letter by the child,

-In this way, knowedge is forever associated with sweetness for that child, not with gold or money)
+In this way, knowledge is forever associated with sweetness for that child,

-Then with the raised, folded hand 'namaskar' of greetings, goodbyes and mutual acknowledgement of the Divine,
+Then with the raised, folded hand 'namaskar' of

-I was handed the halter of the Mother cow, the calf was picked up and carried on the shoulders of Ram
+the calf was picked up and carried on the shoulders of Ram

-back down the narrow alleyways towards the river.
+and we all began to go back down the narrow alleyways towards the river.

 Ram, Cow and calf at Dashashvamedha Ghat.